jbruwes/vuebro/.qwen/PROJECT_SUMMARY.md

 # Project Summary

 ## Overall Goal
-Fix linting issues in the VueBro project files, specifically addressing JSDoc comments as required by the ESLint configuration across multiple components and store files.
+Fix linting issues in the VueBro project files, specifically addressing JSDoc comments as required by the ESLint configuration across multiple components, store files, and other TypeScript/JavaScript files, and maintain project health through dependency updates and build verification.

 ## Key Knowledge
 - The project has a strict ESLint configuration requiring JSDoc comments for functions